Research area: Vertebrate Palaeontology & Evolutionary Developmental Biology

 I run an annual field program exploring the Carboniferous rocks of Nova Scotia.
 I am additionally involved in an international field team exploring the Permo-Triassic rocks of Siberia.

-I currently serve as Adviser for students in the Vertebrate Palaeontology Concentration in the Earth Sciences department.
+I currently serve as Advisor for students in the Vertebrate Palaeontology Concentration in the Earth Sciences department.